 Roger wasn’t with us.
-At first I thought I must have looked over him.
-As I looked over everyone in the room once more, my worst fears were confirmed.
+At first, I thought I must have overlooked him.
+As I glanced at everyone in the room once more, my worst fears were confirmed.
 Roger was nowhere in sight.
 I started to panic.
 He was sitting in a chair to my right whenever the movie first started, but he had now vanished.
 Without drawing too much attention to myself, I darted my eyes around the room and started looking for any sign of him.
 Out the corner of my eye, I saw movement.
 I turned my head towards the window to see someone’s shadow being cast upon the snow by the floodlights.
 It slowly moved across my field of vision before vanishing out of sight.

 “There’s someone outside…” I whispered with my eyes still staring out the window.